FRRouting/frr/doc/user/ospfd.rst

    net.ipv4.conf.<interface name>.rp_filter value to 0.
 In order for
    the ospf multicast packets to be delivered by the kernel.

-.. index:: no ip ospf network
+.. index:: ip ospf network
 .. clicmd:: no ip ospf network

    Set explicitly network type for specified interface.